IN CINEMAS NOW

 Edith Cushing, the daughter of industrialist Carter Cushing, had a terrifying encounter with the ghost of her mother, who whispered “Beware of Crimson Peak”, as a child.
 Now a young woman, she writes ghosts stories, but is pressured into writing about romance as it is expected of her gender.
 Her childhood friend Dr. Alan McMichael is in love with her, but she catches the eye of visiting aristocrat, Sir Thomas Sharpe.
 Despite efforts by Carter to break them up, they begin a romance.
 Carter is then found dead, his skull crushed in.
 Thomas gently persuades Edith to leave New York for his own home.
 They leave for England and are married, but her new home is haunted….

-Al this probably sounds very negative and I don’t want to be too downbeat about the film.
-In many other respects it’s of very high quality indeed, but the things I mentioned above are enough to seriously drag it down.
-This is a great shame, because I wanted to love Crimson Peak, and indeed there were things I loved in it – in fact, I’d go as far as to say that I pretty much loved its middle section.
-I usually go into things like photography and design later on in a review, but I’m going to repeat myself right here – Crimson Peak is one of the most visually stunning films of the year, an astoundingly beautiful looking film that in places reminded me no less than Mario Bava.
-If you’re familiar with my reviews than you’ll know how highly I regard the Black Sunday and Blood And Black Lace director, and I hope that I’ve explained in my reviews for his films why I regard him so very highly.
-Cinematographer Dan Laustsen gives us shot after shot of gorgeous compositions making wonderful use of colour, his favoured thing in the film perhaps being a turquoise-dominated frame illuminated by light from a candle.
-Meanwhile production designer Tom Sanders recalls and even betters his work on Bram Stoker’s Dracula as he helps bring to life one of the most memorable Gothic houses in movies, full of all the things you would expect but also with some very unusual features like a huge hole in the ceiling down through which leaves and snow come down into the house [more lovely visuals here], it being built on loads of red clay, and having rooms that seem to grow and shrink.
+Al this probably sounds very negative and I don’t want to be too downbeat about the film, because in many other respects it’s of very high quality indeed.
+I usually go into things like photography and design later on in a review, but I’m going to say it right here – Crimson Peak remains the most visually amazing work that Del Toro has made, astoundingly beautiful and often highly reminiscent of Mario Bava, which if you’ve been reading my stuff long enough you’ll know is high praise indeed coming from me.
+Cinematographer Dan Laustsen gives us shot after shot of gorgeous compositions making wonderful use of colour, his favoured device in the film perhaps being a turquoise-dominated frame illuminated by light from a candle.
+Meanwhile nearly every set, prop, and article of clothing not only has its own unique design but is also very telling of a scene’s or character’s given mood which really is incredible attention to detail.
+And production designer Tom Sanders recalls and even betters his work on Bram Stoker’s Dracula as he helps bring to life one of the most memorable Gothic houses in movies, full of all the things you would expect but also with some very unusual features like a huge hole in the ceiling down through which leaves and snow come down into the house [more lovely visuals here], it being built on loads of red clay, and having rooms that seem to grow and shrink.
 Unfortunately, this living, breathing house ends up being the most rounded character in the film.

-Crimson Peak gives us a creepy moment right at the beginning when Edith receives a visit from her dead mother, then proceeds as a period love story for a while.
+We get a frightening moment right at the beginning when Edith receives a visit from her dead mother, then the film proceeds as a period love story for a while.
 Even here the film just looks amazing and, while the impatient horror fan may be shifting awkwardly in their seat waiting for the scares, if you’re reading this than you probably realise that Crimson Peak isn’t so much as a horror film than a film with some horror in it, and may even agree with me that this first section is actually rather rushed.
-The romance has a rather cold feel about it despite a nice scene, which would have benefitted from being longer, when the couple waltz, Mia Wasikowka and Tom Hiddleston not really having much chemistry, though this is possibly deliberate considering that Del Toro and co-writer Matthew Robbins let us know that Thomas and his sister, who really may as well be called Mrs. Danvers, are up to no good.
-And, while Edith may respond to the comment very early on that: “You’ll die as Jane Austen, a spinster” with: “I’ll rather die as Mary Shelley, a widow”, indicating that she’s a headstrong, confident woman in a time when females weren’t supposed to have those qualities so much, her transformation into a woman in love doesn’t seem too convincing, especially when she decides to marry a guy right after her father has been murdered!
-Still never mind, it all passes the time nicely for a while, especially when Fernando Velazquez’s music, which is great throughout, is allowed to really soar in an old fashioned fashion.
+The romance has a rather cold feel about it despite a nice scene – which would have benefited from being longer – when the couple waltz, while Mia Wasikowka and Tom Hiddleston don’t really have much chemistry, though this is possibly deliberate considering that Del Toro and co-writer Matthew Robbins let us know quite early on that Thomas and his sister, who really may as well be called Mrs. Danvers, are up to no good.
+And, while Edith may respond to the comment very early on that: “You’ll die as Jane Austen, a spinster” with: “I’ll rather die as Mary Shelley, a widow”, indicating that she’s a headstrong, confident woman in a time when females weren’t supposed to have those qualities so much, her transformation into a woman in love doesn’t seem too convincing, especially when she decides to marry a guy immediately after her father has been murdered!
+Still never mind, it all passes the time nicely for a while, especially when Fernando Velazquez’s music, which is great throughout, is allowed to soar in an old fashioned fashion.

-It isn’t too long before we get a bloody murder, and it really is very bloody indeed, Edith’s father having his head bashed several times on a sink until he’s dead and has one side of his face virtually missing.
-Part of the sink comes off, causing the blood to pour all over the floor.
+It isn’t too long before we get a bloody murder, and it really is very bloody indeed.
+Edith’s father has his head bashed several times on a sink until he’s dead and has one side of his face virtually missing, after which part of the sink comes off, causing the blood to pour all over the floor.
 Then, once Edith goes to live in Thomas’ house, the movie does get a bit scary for a while.
-I’ve read that the film isn’t scary and I would say that this isn’t true, though of course many of us differ on what frightens us.
-The scenes of Edith wondering the house and seeing the ghosts certainly worked for me at first, though Del Toro shows the spooks a bit too much, and eventually, despite looking really rather unsettling [though done much like Mama was], the effect diminishes, though Del Toro and Robbins then do a really bizarre thing – they have the ghosts entirely disappear from the film until right at the end.
-It may strengthen Del Toro’s favourite point that the real horror is in human villainy, and the film, even if it get progressively sillier, certainly isn’t boring without them, but it just leaves one feeling disappointed as well as causing one to wonder why the ghosts are in the film in the first place, and ghosts who don’t bloody do anything, basically just serving as metaphors for the past.
-The final act seems rather rushed, despite us getting a great showdown between the two women in the film which really is great exciting fun indeed.
+I’ve read that the film doesn’t scare and I would say that this isn’t true even on a second viewing, though of course many of us differ on what frightens us.
+The scenes of Edith wondering the house and seeing the ghosts are initially very spooky, though Del Toro does show the skeletal ghouls drenched in some sticky red substance a bit too much, meaning that, despite looking really rather unsettling [and created much like Mama was], their effect does diminish a little.
+And then Del Toro and Robbins then do a really bizarre thing – they have the ghosts entirely disappear from the film until right at the end.
+It may strengthen Del Toro’s favourite point that the real horror is human villainy, and the film, even if it gets progressively sillier, certainly isn’t boring without them, but it does leave one feeling disappointed as well as causing one to wonder why the ghosts were in the film in the first place, and ghosts who don’t even really do anything at that, basically just serving as metaphors for the past.
+And the final act feels rather truncated, despite us getting a great showdown between two characters which is great certainly exciting to watch.